adambard/learnxinyminutes-docs/fish.html.markdown

 > man set
 ```

 If you finally tried fish, you can see something other in fish that's really cool.
-Everything has cool colors, if you type in something wrong, it is red, without even executing, if you put something in quotes, you see where it ends and why that quote doesn't work, because there's another qoutation mark in the quote at position 26.
+Everything has cool colors, if you type in something wrong, it is red, without even executing, if you put something in quotes, you see where it ends and why that quote doesn't work, because there's another quotation mark in the quote at position 26.

 fish has even more cool things, like wildcards.
 For example, type